syntruth/SWDice/README.md

 Example of usage:

-    // Both the die and result objects are autoreleased
-    // with these calls.
     // SWDie is a subclass of SWDice.
     SWDie  *die    = [SWDie getDie: D8];
     SWDice *custom = [SWDice withNumber:3 sides:4 mod:-2];